CACI No. 3903K. Loss or Destruction of Personal Property (Economic Damage)

 To recover damages for the [loss/destruction], [name of plaintiff] must

 prove the fair market value of the [item of personal property] just before

 the harm occurred.

 “Fair market value” is the highest price that a willing buyer would have

 1. That there is no pressure on either one to buy or sell; and

-2. That the buyer and seller are fully informed of the condition and
+2. That both buyer and seller have reasonable knowledge of all

 Sources and Authority